Streamlining the stewardship land reclassification process

 - Improving consistency of public notification and submission processes.

 - Enabling the national panels to carry out the public notification and submission process.

 - Clarifying responsibilities for making recommendations to reclassify stewardship land as national park.

 - Removing the statutory step to declare all stewardship land to be held for conservation purposes before it can be reclassified or disposed of.

 - Enabling the Minister of Conservation to direct proceeds from the sale of stewardship land to DOC.

 - Clarifying the status of concessions on reclassified stewardship land.

 DOC has not indicated a preferred option in the discussion document.
 DOC will consider the views of submitters when undertaking further analysis and use that information to inform any advice on a preferred option.

-Refer to this document when preparing your submission.
+Submitters were asked to refer to this document when preparing their submission.